niks-yad/CN_Project/README.md

 # Irrigation Data Distribution System
-This repo is a part of a coursework project done between 2022 and 2023.
+This repo is a part of a college coursework project done between 2022 and 2023.

 ## Description
 This repository contains a Python-based network application that uses both TCP and UDP multicast sockets to distribute data regarding nitrate and phosphate levels within an irrigation system.
 The project includes four main components: